-Dr. Marshall says that we should teach students that in this system of discipline, operation on Levels A and B “automatically invites the use of authority” by the teacher.
+QUESTION: Dr. Marshall says that we should teach students that in this system of discipline, operation on Levels A and B “automatically invites the use of authority” by the teacher.
 My students understand that continued operation on the lower levels will result in the use of authority.
 They see this as a good reason for raising the level of their behavior to something higher.

 Now I’m wondering: Is there anything that “automatically” accompanies behavior on Levels C and D?

 RESPONSE: Yes!
 Firstly, it should be understood that operation on any one of the four levels of the Hierarchy is accompanied by logical and predictable results related to:

-• the quality of relationships that are created with authority … >>>
+• self-esteem and; • the quality of relationships that are created with authority … >>>

-What if a child trips and accidentally hurts another student?
+QUESTION: What if a child trips and accidentally hurts another student?
 Is this Level A behavior according to the RRSystem of discipline?

 RESPONSE: When teaching the Discipline without Stress Hierarchy, it is important to ensure that students understand that with regard to Level A, we are discussing deliberate actions that result in damage or injury, not accidents.
 Accidents are unrelated to discipline.… >>>

 Does anyone know if Discipline without Stress is ever implemented in high school?
 I teach high school Leadership classes and I think high schoolers need these things even more immediately than little ones.
 The real world is going to require self-discipline of them, real soon!
 Raising their responsibility is exactly what high school kids need.
 Most of the discussions I hear about the system seemed aimed at younger children, though presumably they should be applicable to older students as well.
 I would like any tips, or even encouragement for using this discipline approach in high school.

 Discipline without Stress was developed when the author, Dr. Marvin Marshall, was teaching in a high school setting.
 It’s been adapted for … >>>

 Although I use Marshall’s Levels of Development, I’m a bit put off by the “reverse A-D system,” with D being the best.
 It goes opposite to how we typically think of grades or levels.

 I’ve finally come up with my own labels.
 I think they have the same meaning but in reverse order.
 Any comments?

 As you implied, the key to success with this approach lies in conveying the understandings of theconcepts at each level.
 The specific name attached to each level is not as important as the concepts that describe and … >>>

 I am still waiting for my Discipline without Stress book to arrive, but this morning I introduced the system to my class anyway.
 Even though it’s almost the end of the year, I have such big behavior problems that I decided I had nothing to lose and everything to gain!
 However, I must have done something wrong because the very students who need this system most, were the ones who didn’t pay attention to the discussion and mocked the levels right from the very start.
 Any suggestions for making this system real to kids who don’t pay much attention to things like this?